NoahBurkholder/wiki-noah/docs/code.md

     // Do something but terribly.
 }
 ```
 Yikes.
-So I'm glad we're done with that code.
-I don't know what that 10 is supposed to be.
+So I'm glad we're done with that.
+I'm looking at that code and I still don't know what that 10 is supposed to be.
 That could be any layer, and honestly I'm too lazy to check the Layer list in Unity.
+You probably are too!
+I always click the wrong dropdown item and get lost and confused.

-Let's use our **enumerator** for this next bit.
+Let's use an **enumerator** for this next bit.
 First let's define it:

 ```c#
 public enum Layer